moiseshorta/MelGAN-VC/README.md

 Paper: https://arxiv.org/abs/1910.03713

 Use the provided notebook to experiment yourself with MelGAN-VC.

-Condensed Google Colab notebook optimized for Machine Learning and AI for Sound and Music workshops.
+Condensed Google Colab notebook optimized for Machine Learning and AI for Sound and Music workshop facilitated by Moisés Horta Valenzuela.

 Requirement: Tensorflow 2.0 or higher.